opnfv/functest/docs/testing/user/userguide/test_overview.rst

-Most of the tests are runnable by any combination, but some tests might have restrictions imposed by the utilized installers or due to the available deployed features.
-The system uses the environment variables (INSTALLER_TYPE and DEPLOY_SCENARIO) to automatically determine the valid test cases, for each given environment.
+Most of the tests are runnable by any combination, but some tests might have restrictions imposed by the utilized installers or due to the available deployed services.
+The system uses the environment variables to automatically determine the valid test cases, for each given environment.

 A convenience Functest CLI utility is also available to simplify setting up the Functest evironment, management of the OpenStack environment (e.g. resource